gjfelix/IsletLab/readme.md

 ====================================================================

-Currently I'm working on the detailed documentation.
-Please, if you are unable to run IsletLab do not hesitate to send me an email (<gjfelix2005@gmail.com>).
+Please, if you are unable to run IsletLab or you have any problem do not hesitate to send me an email (<gjfelix2005@gmail.com>).

 In case you find a bug or want to contribute with an idea or request, please [create an issue](https://github.com/gjfelix/IsletLab/issues).